mihalycsaba/w2img/README.md

 # w2img

-How to convert a widget to png and display
+How to convert a widget to png and display the result

 ## Inspiration